joshlay/tuned-amdgpu/README.md

 ## Assumptions / Limitations

 Only tested with `RX6000` series GPUs and the _mainline_ `amdgpu` driver.

-Other permutations may _not_ work properly.
+Other permutations _may not_ work properly.
 Please use at your own risk!

 Multiple GPUs in a single system are not yet managed, assumes a single GPU with displays attached.

+Please report any issues or PRs, all will be considered.

 ## Profiles